Non surgical rhinoplasty in Scottsdale, AZ 85260

 “When I assess a patient for nose threading, the first question I ask is not ‘what do you want changed’ — it is ‘what specifically bothers you.’
 Sometimes the answer is a tip that drops when they smile — and the right treatment for that is often Botox, not threads.
 Getting that distinction right before we begin is more important than the procedure itself.”

 Content reviewed by Dr. Natalya Borakowski, NMD.
-Last updated: March 2026.
+Last updated: May 2026.

 Frequently asked questions

-What is the recovery like after nose thread lifting?
-See Recovery — Day by Day above for the full timeline.
+What is the recovery like?
+See Recovery — Day by Day above.
 In short: daily activities within 24–48 hours, glasses back on after 2–3 days, strenuous exercise after two weeks, facial massages after four weeks.

 What happens when the PDO threads dissolve?
 As the threads degrade, the body’s collagen response fills in the support they provided.
-The aesthetic result softens gradually — no sudden collapse, no foreign material left behind, no removal procedure.
+The result softens gradually — no sudden collapse, no foreign material left behind, no removal procedure.

 Am I a good candidate if I’ve had rhinoplasty before?
 Prior surgery introduces scar tissue that changes the anatomy and can complicate thread placement.
 It is not an automatic disqualifier, but it requires a more thorough assessment.